Table of Contents

 There are four main types of crowdfunding:

 1. Donation-based crowdfunding: With donation crowdfunding, people give money to a person, company, or campaign without receiving anything in return.
-For example, if someone needs an expensive piece of equipment for a mission-based startup, they might ask for donations to help them make that purchase.
+For example, if someone needs an expensive piece of equipment for a mission-based startup, they might request donations to help them make that purchase.

 2. Peer-to-peer lending: With this crowdfunding model, also known as loan or debt-based crowdfunding, backers pledge money as a loan to help a company or campaign get off the ground.
 The loan accrues interest and has to be repaid within a set period of time.

-3. Reward-based crowdfunding: With rewards crowdfunding, donors receive something in return for their donations.
-That can range from a discounted product or service to a branded perk like a t-shirt or coffee mug.
+3. Reward-based crowdfunding: With rewards crowdfunding, donors receive something in return for their donations, which can range from a discounted product or service to a branded perk, such as a t-shirt or a coffee mug.

 4. Equity-based crowdfunding: With equity crowdfunding, startups or small businesses give away equity or shares of their company in exchange for investment funding from backers.
 Usually, the more the backers give, the more shares they receive.